oracle-livelabs/oci/oci-apm-weblogic/04-create-file-system/create-file-system.md

 ## **Task 5**: Add volumes to Kubernetes pods

-1. Open **domain.yaml** file that locates in the home directory, with any editor, such as vi tool.
+1. Open the **domain.yaml** file that locates in the home directory, with any editor, such as the vi tool.

     ``` bash
     <copy>